 At a conference on the campus of Southern Nazarene University, H.B.
 London said the top five reasons pastors give for resigning their churches and moving to a new place or even dropping out of the ministry altogether are:

 London said pastors should resist resigning unless there is clear and unequivocal divine direction.

 When a pastor is tempted to resign, he or she should ask these questions:

 |"Love us and accept us"|

-underneath and behind things.
-His reaction to the sanctuary was to start talking about how it
+started looking underneath and behind things.
+His reaction to the sanctuary was to start talking

-could be remodeled to make it better.
-I remember his actions made us feel like our church was
+about how it could be remodeled to make it better.
+I remember his actions made us feel like our

 I have thought of that episode several times recently and reflected on how the man's actions paralleled someone going to a new culture and trying to change everything right away.
 This is very uncomfortable to those that have worked to make things the way they are.
 I understand we need to be open to change, but I want you to love and accept me just the way I am before I will trust you to suggest changes."